Lifshitz critical points meet Zamolodchikov perturbation theory: The Lifshitz-Zamolodchikov model

 which we can reinterpret as a modified Lifshitz-traceless condition as in equation \eqref{Liftrace}.
 Taking the spinning deformation to be along the $x$ direction, which can be done without loss of generality, we find

 where we plugged in the fixed point coupling.
 This allows us to determine the dynamical critical exponent

-It is clear from the calculation above that while the couplings and anomalous dimensions can only be trusted to order $1/m$, the leading contribution to $z$ is at order $1/m^2$ and this term will not get modified at higher order in the perturbative expansion.
-This is entirely analogous to the $c$-theorem sum rules \cite{Zamolodchikov:1986gt,Cardy:1988tj} which reliably predict an order $1/m^3$ modification of the central charge from an order $1/m$ calculation.
+It is clear from the calculation above that while the couplings and anomalous dimensions can only be trusted to order $1/m$, the leading contribution to $z$ is at order $1/m^2$ and this term will not get modified at higher order in the perturbative expansion.\footnote{See also \cite{Korovin:2013bua} for a closely related computation in the case of classically marginal spin-1 deformations.} This is entirely analogous to the $c$-theorem sum rules \cite{Zamolodchikov:1986gt,Cardy:1988tj} which reliably predict an order $1/m^3$ modification of the central charge from an order $1/m$ calculation.

 Having understood how to make sense of the non-trivial fixed point and its Lifshitz structure, we can study a few more simple observables.
 In particular, we can compute the close to marginal eigenoperators and their anomalous dimensions by diagonalizing the matrix $\partial \beta_i/\partial g_j$ whose eigenvalues are $\gamma_i=2-\Delta_i^{*}$ .
 We find